eerotal/LibreSignage/src/doc/rst/editor.rst

 the consequences (ie. don't change it if you don't know what you are doing).
 The *SLIDE_MAX_INDEX* limit controls the maximum index.

-**Automatic expiration** - This checkbox controls whether the slide expires (and is disabled) after a set date and time.
-The date/time can be configured in the input boxes below the checkbox.
-The first box is a date input and the second one is a time input.
-Note that these inputs are only enabled when the *Automatic expiration* checkbox is selected.
+**Slide scheduling** - Selecting this checkbox enables a feature called slide scheduling.
+This feature makes it possible to configure a specific time-frame when the slide should be enabled.
+The server then automatically enables the slide when needed.
+Note that the manual *Enable* checbox is disabled when this checkbox is checked.
+The start and end dates for the scheduling feature can be entered in the inputs below this checkbox.

 **Enabled** - Select whether the slide is enabled or not.
 The slide will only be shown on the display page if this checkbox is selected.
 The enabled/disabled state is additionally indicated in the slide list at the top of the page: Grey slides are disabled and white slides are enabled.
+This checkbox is disabled when *Slide scheduling* is enabled.
+If slide scheduling is enabled, the server automatically enables the slide when needed.

 **Markup** - The markup field contains the actual slide content.
 The markup field accepts a special markup sytax described in